GrosSacASac/JavaScript-Set-Up/general/npm/readme.md

 ## update npm or other global package to the latest version

 `npm i npm@latest -g` or `npm i other@latest -g`

+## `npm uninstall`

+`npm uninstall pac` removes pac from node_modules and package.json and packagelock.
+Alternatively remove a package from package.json manually and `npm prune` to remove it from node_modules after.